Selby: Development

 The town of Selby is on the main route north from the Midlands and is the traditional birthplace of King Henry I, fourth son of William the Conqueror, in 1068/69; the connection is supported by William and his wife Matilda's unique joint charter of Selby Abbey, far to the north of their usual circuit of activities, which was founded for Benedict of Auxerre in 1069 and subsequently supported by the de Lacy family.
 King Henry I is reputed to have been born there in c.
 1068.
 A notable feature of the abbey is the 14th-century Washington Window, featuring the heraldic arms of the ancestors of George Washington, the first president of the United States.
 The design is often cited as an influence for the Stars and Stripes flag.

 It is said that the abbey was founded when Benedict saw three swans on a lake in Selby, which he took as a sign of the Father, Son and Holy Ghost, and that is why the official crest of Selby Abbey is three swans.
 Selby Abbey was closed in 1539 as part of the Dissolution of the Monasteries under Henry VIII and the majority of the buildings have since been demolished.
 The central nave of the abbey church survived and in 1618 it became the parish church of Selby.

 During the English Civil War the Royalist garrison of Selby was captured by Parliamentarians in the Battle of Selby on 11 April 1644.
-There are other historical sites, such as the cholera burial ground on the north side of the abbey, the market cross and the local school, Selby High School.
+There are other historical sites, such as the cholera burial ground on the north side of the abbey, Selby Market Cross and the local school, Selby High School.
 The Market Place has existed since the early 14th century, when the market was moved away from the monastery churchyard.
 The Crescent which curves eastwards from James Street, was planned in the early 19th century by a local man, John Audus, after he saw Lansdown Crescent in Bath, Somerset.